 If you have family coverage with an HDHP:

 You will pay for non-preventive medical services until you meet your annual $3,000 family deductible ($1,500 for single coverage).
-This includes visits to medical providers, including chiropractor, physical therapy, tests, procedures, facility charges, etc. Benefits are payable once the deductible is met.
+This includes visits to medical providers, including chiropractor, physical therapy, tests, procedures, facility charges, pharmacy benefits, etc. Benefits are payable once the deductible is met.

 Prescription drugs are subject to the deductible.